Skip to content

 Oxidative stress is what happens when the balance tilts too far toward reactive oxygen species (ROS) such as hydrogen peroxide.
 These molecules are normal by-products of metabolism, UV light, inflammation and pollution.
 In small amounts they act as signals.
 In excess, and when antioxidant defences are overwhelmed, they damage DNA, lipids and proteins and push cells toward dysfunction or death.

-Oxidative stress is one of the key culprit of hair greying [Ref 2].
+Oxidative stress is one of the key culprits of hair greying [Ref 2].
 In hair follicles, several lines of evidence link oxidative stress to:

 The Luteolin study sits exactly at this intersection.
 It treats oxidative stress and weakened signalling as key, changeable drivers of greying.
 If oxidative damage can be reduced and the endothelin–Ednrb conversation between keratinocyte and melanocyte stem cells supported, the pigment unit can keep working for longer and delay the visible shift from coloured to grey hair.